 Montgomery’s average student is 25 years old, and the college created its associate of arts in education in the early years: birth through fourth grade program to prepare adults to work as teachers in child care settings.
 Additionally, many graduates opt to go on and pursue a four-year degree.
 The curriculum meets the core competencies and standards for Pennsylvania’s public school articulation agreement, making it easier for students to transfer into bachelor’s programs in the Keystone State.
 Participants take a mix of general education and major-specific courses, and the program typically concludes with a student teaching experience.
 Because this class requires faculty supervision, it is generally completed near campus.

 The college grants credit for work experience through prior learning assessments.
 Students in this program must have their backgrounds checked for child abuse and criminal activity.
 Applicants should submit their high school transcripts or GED certificate and standardized test scores (or sit for Montgomery’s placement exam).

-Montgomery Community College is regionally accredited by the MSACSS.
+Montgomery County Community College is regionally accredited by the MSACSS.

 24Hagerstown Community College